 This book seller specializes in literature and literary criticism, including all the works of F.R.
 Leavis and Q.D.
 Leavis, the well-known Cambridge critics and publishers of the 1930s magazine Scrutiny.
 In all some 10,000 titles are crammed into about 152 square meters (500 square feet).
 A good selection of ancient history includes all the major world empires - Chinese, Egyptian, Inca, Aztec, Hindu and Babylonian.
 All in all, it's one of the city's best known and loved independent bookstores.

-Drawn & Quarterly, one of the world's premiere publishers of graphic novels as well as many other book gems, now has their flagship store sailing in Montreal.
-Framed by its brick walls, Drawn & Quarterly showcases local publishing houses, independent comics and small-run presses.
-It's like a well-curated art gallery with hand-picked objects, but the great thing is you can open these works of art and thumb through them.
-They also have book launches galore with the likes of Gaiman and McKean, as well as spiffy workshops on multifarious metiers.
-Check website to know more.
+Drawn & Quarterly, one of the world's premiere publishers of graphic novels as well as many other book gems, runs a vibrant flagship store in Montreal's Mile End district.
+Framed by its brick walls, Drawn & Quarterly showcases local publishing houses, independent comics, and small-run presses.
+It's like a well-curated art gallery with hand-picked objects, where bibliophiles can admire these works of art and thumb through them.
+They also have book launches galore with the likes of Gaiman and McKean, as well as numerous workshops.

 Likely the closest thing the province of Quebec has to a French-only book superstore, this chain has been around since 1965 and has been a major player in the industry ever since.
 Offering bright, cheerful interiors that encourage browsing, the idea is much the same as the city's English-language superstores; but some locations offer an extensive selection of multimedia products, CDs, and children's books on top of the always-impressive stock of books from Quebec, France and other parts of Europe.